On-premise vs. cloud computing: definition and differences

 On-premise vs. cloud cover

-What is on-premise infrastructure?
+What is on-premise software?

-On-premise model is a traditional method of IT asset management when all the resources are held in-house.
+The on-premise model is a traditional method of IT asset management when all the resources are held in-house.
 In these cases, software, hardware, and infrastructure are used and held in the organization’s physical office.

 As everything is running from the confines of your organization, your network administrators have full control of the infrastructure.
 No third parties are involved, which allows tight security mechanisms to keep the data confidential.